2017-fall-os/shell-Annadiley/shell/README.md

 ## How to Run
--To create files, once in the directory type "make" -To run the tokenizer type "make run"
--To clean *.o files, type "make clean"
+-To create files, once in the directory type "make" -To run the tokenizer type "sudo make run" and type user password -To clean *.o files, type "make clean"

 ## Extra Notes and Credits
--On the file shell.c, the function isExecutable was made based on what can be found on: https://stackoverflow.com/questions/13098620/using-stat-to-check-if-a-file-is-executable-in-c

 -The usage of wait() and WIFSIGNALED in the function isExecutable was based on how it was used on : https://hackintoshrao.com/tag/wifexited-and-wifsignaled-macros/